UMN-EGGL/HorseGeneAnnotation/CONTRIBUTING.md

 1. Frontend Code (Javascript)

 Each project has its own [page with tasks and issues](https://github.com/UMN-EGGL/HorseGeneAnnotation/projects) related to each project area.
-In general, project developments will be outlined as (1) contributions to tutorials or content then will be (2) implemented on the backend, where changes will be incorporated in the database, the internal program logic will be built, and the content will be created, then (3) the changes will be implemented as an interface on the frontend using javascript to render the webpage and to interact with the database.
+In general, project developments will be outlined as: (1), contributions to tutorials or content that will then be; (2), implemented on the backend, where changes will be incorporated in the database, the internal program logic will be built, and the content will be created; and then (3), the changes will be implemented as an interface on the frontend using javascript to render the webpage and to interact with the database.

 For a high level roadmap on the objectives in each project, please visit each projects respective